Indo-Pak Relations – A brief history

 Kargil was the first armed conflict between the two neighbours since they officially conducted nuclear weapons tests.
 Recognition of the potential for escalation of this conflict and its wider implications caused the then US President Bill Clinton to summon Pakistani Prime Minister Nawaz Sharif and demand that he rein in his troops.

-On December 13, an armed attack on the Indian parliament in New Delhi left 14 people dead.
-Lashkar-e-Taibah (LeT) and Jaish-e-Muhammad (JeM) were held responsible for the attacks.
+On 13 December, an armed attack on the Indian parliament in New Delhi left 14 people dead.
+LeT and JeM were held responsible for the attacks.

-The attacks led to a massing of the militaries India's and Pakistan's along the LoC.
+The attacks led to massing of India's and Pakistan's militaries along the LoC.
 The standoff ended only in October 2002, after international mediation.

-Prime Minister Vajpayee and President Musharraf held direct talks at the 12th SAARC summit in Islamabad in January, and the two countries' Foreign Secretaries met later in the year.
+Prime Minister Vajpayee and President Musharraf held direct talks at the 12th South Asian Association for Regional Cooperation (SAARC) summit in Islamabad in January, and the two countries' Foreign Secretaries met later in the year.
 The year marked the beginning of the Composite Dialogue Process, in which bilateral meetings were held between officials at various levels of government (including Foreign Ministers, Foreign Secretaries, military officers, border security officials, anti-narcotics officials and nuclear experts).

-In November, on the eve of a visit to Jammu and Kashmir, the new Indian Prime Minister, Manmohan Singh, announced that India will be reducing its deployment of troops there.
+In November, on the eve of a visit to Jammu & Kashmir, the new Indian Prime Minister, Manmohan Singh, announced that India will be reducing its deployment of troops there.

-Ajmal Kasab, the only attacker captured alive, confessed that the attackers were members of Lashkar-e-Taibah (LeT).
+Ajmal Kasab, the only attacker captured alive, confessed that the attackers were members of LeT.
 Tracking calls and communications all linked back to Pakistan, from where the entire attack was plotted and directed.

 In the wake of the attacks, India broke off talks with Pakistan.